 In order to achieve our goal, traditional first-year students are given assignment priority in traditional residence halls such as Abbott, Ben Reifel, Binnewies, Brown, Honors, Mathews, Pierson, Schultz, Thorne and Young Halls.

 First-year students are followed in priority by those returning to campus housing for a second consecutive academic year; although Housing and Residence Life does not guarantee that all interested, current residential students can be accommodated in their primary preferences.
 Current residential students may also be eligible to move into our apartment communities.
 Current residential students have a priority deadline to reapply in early spring, after which transfer students and returning residential students receive priority over those that apply after the deadline.

-Transfer & New Non-Traditional students
+Transfer and New Non-Traditional students

 Transfer and new non-traditional students are welcome to apply for on-campus housing.
 Students who are required by State Board policy to reside on campus will be housed on campus, but preferences will not be guaranteed.
 However, every effort will be made to help students find a space in the hall of their choosing.